-Designation Figure Part no.: 588 475.Hexagon socket 1/2", 36 mm the Go all it
+Designation Figure Part no.: 588 475.Hexagon socket 1/2", 36 mm to the same

 - 1. Run the engine until it reaches normal operating temperature. - Drain the lubrication system as follows: - 2.
 Detach the oil filter cover with specified tool.
 See illustration. - 3.
 Allow the system to drain for approximately 2 minutes. - 4.
 Renew the oil filter. - 5.
 Refit the oil filter cover.
 Tightening torque for cover: 25 Nm. - 6.
 Clean the area around the centrifugal oil cleaner.